Sgraffito/CSOutreachWebsite/README.md

 # CSOutreach Theme for WordPress

-This is a custom WordPress theme for Michigan Technological University's' CSOutreach site.
+This is a custom WordPress theme for Michigan Technological University's [CSOutreach](outreach.cs.mtu.edu) site.

 ## Post News
 If you want to post news on the CSOutreach website: